 Arsenic is a naturally occurring inorganic compound that has been the subject of numerous research projects and investigations in the Mahomet Aquifer.
-The concentration of arsenic in the CWS probabilistic network wells screened in different hydrogeologic units in the Mahomet-Teays Bedrock Valley are shown in the box plots in Figure C-19.
+The concentration of arsenic in the CWS probabilistic network wells screened in different hydrogeologic units in the Mahomet-Teays Bedrock Valley are shown in the box plots in

-Further, all of the other inorganic compounds present in the Ambient Network of CWS well screened in the respective geologic formations in the Mahomet-Teays are presented in Figures C-20(a-e).
+Further, several other inorganic compounds present in the CWS probabilistic network wells screened in the respective geologic formations in the Mahomet-Teays Aquifer are provided in Figures C-18 through C-22.

-Figure C-19 Arsenic Levels in the Mahomet Aquifer
+Figure C-17.
+Arsenic Levels in the Mahomet Aquifer

-Figure C-20a Iron and TDS Levels in the formations of the Mahomet Aquifer
+Figure C-18.
+Iron and TDS Levels in the formations of the Mahomet Aquifer

-Figure C-20b IOC Levels in the Undefined Sand & Gravel of the Mahomet Aquifer
+Figure C-19.
+IOC Levels in the Undefined Sand and Gravel of the Mahomet Aquifer

-Figure C-20c IOC Levels in the Glasford Formation of the Mahomet Aquifer
+Figure C-20.
+IOC Levels in the Glasford Formation of the Mahomet Aquifer

-Figure C-20d IOC Levels in the Banner Formation of the Mahomet Aquifer
+Figure C-21.
+IOC Levels in the Banner Formation of the Mahomet Aquifer

-Figure C-20e IOC Levels in the Mahomet Sand of the Mahomet Aquifer
+Figure C-22.
+IOC Levels in the Mahomet Sand of the Mahomet Aquifer

-The Illinois EPA included the data on nitrate above from the CWS Ambient Network wells screened in the Glasford Formation and the data on nitrate and sulfate above from the CWS Ambient Network wells screened in the Banner Formation but the number of these sample sets may not be statistically representative.
+The Illinois EPA included the groundwater monitoring data on nitrate from the CWS Ambient Network wells screened in the Glasford Formation (Figure C-20c) and the data on nitrate and sulfate from the CWS Ambient Network wells screened in the Banner Formation (Figure C-20d), however, the number of these sample sets may not be statistically representative.